cazala/decentraland-redux-chess-app/README.md

 # Step 2: Multiplayer!

-It's no fun to play against yourself, so in this last step we will modify the server so it keeps track of which clients are playing, keep the status of the match, and let only the clients who are playing move the pieces (and only let them move their own pieces).
+It's no fun to play against yourself, so in this last step we will modify the server so that it:
+- Keeps track of which clients are playing
+- Keeps track of the status of the match
+- Only lets the clients who are currently playing move the pieces
+- Only let clients move their own pieces

-So the first thing we will do is adding a `match` module to the redux game, under `src/modules/match`.
+So the first thing we will do is add a `match` module to the redux game, under `src/modules/match`.

-Now let's add three actions: `registerPlayer`, `unregisterPlayer` and `checkmate`:
+In that new module, let's add three actions: `registerPlayer`, `unregisterPlayer` and `checkmate`:

 ```js
 // src/modules/match/actions.js